 Before looking into the risk factor that surrounds taking diazepam with CBD oil, we need to highlight its withdrawal symptoms.
 You may be looking to wean off diazepam and that is commendable, however, you need to be aware of what you’re getting yourself into by doing that.
 With that said, the withdrawal symptoms of diazepam include:

 - Physical symptoms such as headaches, nausea, vomiting, stomach pains, cramps, and even tremors (occurring mostly in your hands)

 - Cardiovascular symptoms such as increased blood pressure and increased heart rate

-- Neurological symptoms such as confusion and the potential seizures (seizures during withdrawal is potentially fatal and needs immediate medical attention)
+- Neurological symptoms such as confusion and potential seizures (seizures during withdrawal are potentially fatal and need immediate medical attention)